mariuszgil/awesome-monolith/README.md

 - [Monolith First - Martin Fowler](https://martinfowler.com/bliki/MonolithFirst.html)
 - [Stefan Tilkov](https://martinfowler.com/articles/dont-start-monolith.html)

-# Pattern that supports mudularization
+# Pattern that supports modularization

 ## Hexagonal Architecture
 - [Hexagonal Architecture: What Is It and How Does It Work?](https://blog.ndepend.com/hexagonal-architecture/)